dvalenciar/ReinforceUI-Studio/README.md

 ### Acknowledgements
-This project was inspired by the [CARES reinforcement learning](https://github.com/UoA-CARES/cares_reinforcement_learning) from the University of Auckland
+This project was inspired by the CARES Reinforcement Learning Package from the University of Auckland